Who are you?

 Including, but no limited to Marvel, DC, Dark Horse, Image, IDW, BOOM!
 Studios, HERO Initiative, Santa Monica Studios, Nike, T-Mobile, Heavy Metal, the Phoenix Suns, Games Workshop, Black Libraries, and so many more.
 I’ve also done designs and storyboards for commercials and movies, as well as CCG art and book covers.

 What is your process?

 I start off with tiny thumbnail sketches (sketches the size of your thumbnail), in order to get the basic composition down.
 I can’t emphasize how important composition is.
 I will then draw the piece in pencil, or in the case of sequential work, 5-11 pages.
 I try to give myself time between pencils and inks so that I can look at the pencils with fresh eyes.
 I’ll usually ink in stages, varying between brush, quill and tech pen.
 I’ll try to work in as many “fresh eyes” opportunities as possible.
 I’d rather see the mistake in front of me than on the printed page.
-If I have to color the piece, I generally use Photoshop.
-I’m currently using CS2.

 What suggestions do you have for artists starting out?